Building C++ SDL iOS App on Linux

 https://developer.android.com/ndk/guides/android_mk

-You should also read about different APP_STL implementation NDK:
+You should also read about the different APP_STL implementations in the NDK:

 https://developer.android.com/ndk/guides/cpp-support.html